openbmc/openbmc/poky/documentation/ref-manual/variables.rst

       recipe to correctly extend the path.

    :term:`FILESOVERRIDES`
-      A subset of :term:`OVERRIDES` used by the OpenEmbedded build system for creating :term:`FILESPATH`.
-The :term:`FILESOVERRIDES` variable uses
-      overrides to automatically extend the :term:`FILESPATH` variable.
+      A colon-separated list to specify a subset of :term:`OVERRIDES` used by the OpenEmbedded build system for creating :term:`FILESPATH`.
+The :term:`FILESOVERRIDES` variable uses overrides to automatically extend the :term:`FILESPATH` variable.
 For an example of how that works, see the :term:`FILESPATH` variable description.
-Additionally, you find more information on how overrides are handled in the
-      ":ref:`bitbake-user-manual/bitbake-user-manual-metadata:conditional syntax (overrides)`"
+Additionally, you find more information on how overrides are handled in the ":ref:`bitbake-user-manual/bitbake-user-manual-metadata:conditional syntax (overrides)`"
       section of the BitBake User Manual.